 - In El Paso County, all SEPT visits will remain virtual until January 15th, and planning will take place for a slow reintegration of in-person visits beginning January 19th.
 There will be a maximum of two families visiting at a time.

 - All new client orientations will take place virtually in El Paso County.

 - El Paso County SEPT volunteers will not be utilized until in-person visits are resumed.

 - The Teller County SEPT Program will maintain normal operations for as long as Teller County remains at Level Orange.
 Families will be prepared for a move to virtual visits should the county move to Level Red at a later time.

 - Because all court hearings have been transitioned to virtual through February 5, the January in-person CFIT class is cancelled.
 Please click here to view the online option.

 CHILD ABUSE & NEGLECT HOTLINE

-The children CASA serves could be extra vulnerable during this outbreak with school being out and stress levels higher than normal for families.
+The children CASA serves could be extra vulnerable during the pandemic.
 It is very important that everyone report their concerns about the safety and well-being of a child or teen by calling the Child Abuse Hotline (1-844-CO-4-Kids).